QuantumFluxAlgo/crypto-arbitrage/docs/risk-controls.md

 `COIN_CAP_PCT` limits the maximum allocation per asset, while `STARTING_BALANCE` defines total capital at risk.
 Adjust these settings in the executor `.env` file.

+### Max Open Trades

+`MAX_OPEN_TRADES` restricts how many positions may be active at once.
+When the limit is reached, new opportunities are ignored until other trades close.

 All risk events are logged to Postgres and surfaced through Prometheus metrics for alerting.